-It is necessary for the R&D institution to use the research and development management system (e-Rad) common to ministries in order to submit the checklist in the form given on the website below to the Competitive Fund Coordination Office, Promotion Planning Section, Promotion Bureau, Ministry of Education, Culture, Sport, Science and Technology by the date of the conclusion of the Collaborative Research Agreement.
-However, submission of a new checklist is not necessary if it has been submitted on another occasion after April 2020.
+It is necessary for the R&D institution to use the research and development management system (e-Rad) common to ministries in order to submit the checklist in the form given on the website below to the Competitive Fund Coordination Office, Promotion Planning Section, Promotion Bureau, Ministry of Education, Culture, Sport, Science and Technology by the specified date before the conclusion of the Collaborative Research Agreement.
+However, submission of a new checklist is not necessary if it has been submitted on another occasion after April 2021.
+While a program is being implemented, each fiscal year, research institutions must submit a checklist for the year in question by a fixed date.
 Further, you do not need to submit the application if your organization is not engaged in research activities, or in the case where yours is engaged in such activities, if it does not accept budgets or funds from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) or an incorporated administrative agency under its jurisdiction.